DiamondLightSource/atip/ioc/SOFT-IOC.rst

 Initialisation:
 ---------------

-Before starting please ensure you have working up to date versions of Pytac, AT, and ATIP.
+Before starting please ensure you have working and up to date versions of AT, Pytac, and ATIP.

 Inside the top-level atip directory::